brendt/stitcher.io/src/content/book/03-actions.md

 }
 ```

-The `CreateInvoiceLineAction` in its turn would be injected into `CreateInvoiceAction`.
+The `CreateInvoiceLineAction` in turn would be injected into `CreateInvoiceAction`.
 And this one again has other dependencies, the `CreatePdfAction` and `SendMailAction`, for example.

 You can see how composition can help you keep individual actions small, yet allow for complex business functionality to be coded in a clear and maintainable way.

 ## Alternatives to actions

-There's two paradigms I need to mention at this point, two ways you wouldn't need a concept like actions.
+There are two paradigms I need to mention at this point, two ways you wouldn't need a concept like actions.

 The first one will be known to people who are familiar with DDD: commands and handlers.
 Actions are a simplified version of them.
 Where commands and handlers make a distinction between what needs to happen and how it needs to happen, actions combine these two responsibilities into one.
 It's true that the command bus offers more flexibility than actions.
 On the other hand it also requires you to write more code.

 For the scope of our projects, splitting actions into commands and handlers was taking it a step too far.
 We would almost never need the added flexibility it offered, and it would take a lot longer to write the code.

 The second alternative worth mentioning is event driven systems.
-If you ever worked in an event driven system, you might think that actions are too much directly coupled to the places they are actually used.
+If you ever worked in an event driven system, you might think that actions are too directly coupled to the places where they are actually used.
 Again the same argument applies: event driven systems offer more flexibility, yet for our projects it would have been overkill to use them.
 Furthermore event driven systems add a layer of indirectness that makes the code more complex to reason about.
 While this indirectness does offer benefits, they wouldn't outweigh the cost of maintenance for us.

 ---